RAPTOR TAXON ADVISORY GROUP

 MSAP- Summary

-The Multi-Species Action Plan
+The Multi-Species Action Plan overview for old-world vultures

 Vulture Threats map from the Multi-Species Action Plan